waynehoggett/AzureHackathons/1 - Infrastructure as Code with Azure Bicep and PowerShell DSC/Challenges/1.2/readme.md

 ## Overview

-Your second challenge is to deploy a virtual network using a bicep template, once you have finished this challenge it's expected you will have an understanding of:
+Your second challenge is to deploy a virtual network using a bicep template, once you have finished this challenge you will have an understanding of:
 * How to find Azure Resource Manager documentation
 * How to look for examples of templates
 * How to deploy a virtual network